arroyo-seco/kevin_python/guide/composing_code.md

 Maintain consistent levels of abstraction within functions
 ----------------------------------------------------------
 Functions are easier to understand if the actions within them happen at the same level of abstraction.
 For example, code that does very specific work inside a loop is at a lower level of abstraction that the loop itself.
 If you mix many of these levels, it will be hard to read the function.
 It's like an instruction manual that breaks the overall process of building a desk into steps, which each have substeps.
 Maybe the top level function is called `build_desk`.
-There may be 7 steps to building a desk which all happen in order inside the `build_desk` function.
+There may be seven steps to building a desk which all happen in order inside the `build_desk` function.
 All of the substeps for those functions should be given their own functions to keep the `build_desk` function operating at the same high level of abstraction.

 ```python
 def build_desk():